csdcorp/speech_to_text/README.md

 ## Recent Updates

+The 2.3.0 version adds `SpeechToTextProvider` as a simpler way to interact with the plugin.
+Checkout the new `provider_example.dart` for intended usage.

 The 2.2.0 version improves audio session handling and start / stop sound playback on iOS.

-The 2.0.0 version uses the new Flutter 1.12.x plugin APIs, although it may work with older with older versions of Flutter it is not guaranteed.
-It also blocks duplicate notifications on some Android versions, if you feel you have missed an `onResult` notification please post an issue.
-See the change log for more details.

 *Note*: Feedback from any test devices is welcome.